 Also known as rosso or red vermouth, this style is usually the most robust and rich you'll come across.
 Although it used to be made with red wine, many brands today use a white wine base and colour it with caramel.
 Fortified to around 15% ABV and sweetened, these vermouths tend to be lushly fruity and spicy.
 The best ones are delicious sipped neat over ice with a slice of citrus, or pair them with dark spirits such as bourbon and rum.
 Sweet vermouth is an essential ingredient in cocktails like the negroni and manhattan.

-Sweet vermouth to buy
+Which sweet vermouth to buy

 A revival of a recipe from Turin that dates from 1891, this is rich with smoky spice, dried fruits and citrus peel.
 Gorgeous in a negroni, it’s also great sipped by itself or with a chocolaty pud.